Mantle/Mantle/README.md

 > There's no way to update a `GHIssue` with new data from the server.

 `MTLModel` has an extensible `-mergeValuesForKeysFromModel:` method, which makes it easy to specify how new model data should be integrated.

+Optionally, you can  implement `-merge<Key>FromModel:` in your `MTLModel` subclass for customized mergeing behaviour, `-mergeValuesForKeysFromModel:` and `-mergeValueForKey:fromModel:` will use the result of that method instead.

 > There's no way to turn a `GHIssue` _back_ into JSON.